Introduction

 Video Streaming and Telecommunications

 Low latency is essential for delivering smooth video playback in streaming services.
 Buffering delays can be frustrating for viewers, leading to a poor user experience.
-With low latency’s, video streaming platforms can transmit video data efficiently, minimizing buffering time and providing uninterrupted playback.
+With low latency’s, VOD platforms can transmit video data efficiently, minimizing buffering time and providing uninterrupted playback.

 Low latency also reduces buffering time in video streaming applications.
 When latency’s is high, it takes longer for the video data to reach the viewer’s device, resulting in frequent pauses and interruptions.
 By minimizing latency’s, streaming platforms can deliver content more efficiently, reducing buffering and ensuring a seamless viewing experience.